-Dr. Bilodeau brings over 30 years of experience in higher education leadership to the Learner’s Group, emphasizing collaboration, inclusion, and engagement in all that he does.
-He has held wide-ranging administrative leadership positions in student affairs, most recently serving as Assistant Vice Chancellor and Interim Vice Chancellor for Student Affairs at the University of Wisconsin-Whitewater.
-Dr. Bilodeau has previously served as the founding director of the Michigan State University LGBTQ+ Resource Center and as a staff member in the MSU Student Affairs Multicultural Development Office.
-He has also served in positions in university housing, student leadership development, and student life.
+He has held wide-ranging administrative leadership positions in higher education, most recently serving as Assistant Vice Chancellor and Interim Vice Chancellor for Student Affairs at the University of Wisconsin-Whitewater.
+Dr. Bilodeau has previously served as the founding director of the Michigan State University LGBTQ+ Resource Center and a staff member in the MSU Student Affairs Multicultural Development Office.
+He has also served in positions for university housing, student leadership development, and student life.

-His scholarship has been recognized with the American Educational Research Association’s Scholar-Activist Dissertation Award, the National Association for Student Personnel Association’s GLBT Knowledge Community Research Award and University of Wisconsin System “PB Poorman Pride Award” for his work on advancing the concerns of GLBTQ+ people on campus.
+His scholarship has been recognized by the American Educational Research Association’s Scholar-Activist Dissertation Award, the National Association for Student Personnel Association’s GLBT Knowledge Community Research Award, and the University of Wisconsin System “PB Poorman Pride Award” for his work on advancing the concerns of GLBTQ+ people on campus.

 Dr. Bilodeau has wide-ranging experience as a diversity and inclusion educator, including the nation-wide campus NCAA diversity education project.
 He has served as an adjunct faculty member in the Higher Education Leadership Master’s program at UW-Whitewater.
 His course teaching and co-teaching have included Introduction to Higher Education Leadership; Diversity and Equity in Higher Education; and Comparative Higher Education Travel Study, a course focusing on examining higher education international systems, with Ecuadorian higher education reform a primary comparison point.

 Click to Access Dissertation: Genderism: transgender students, binary systems and higher education